nxskok/smmr/README.md

 The null median of 150 that we failed to reject is (predictably) inside this confidence interval.

+The sign test and its corresponding confidence interval can also be used with matched-pair data, by applying them to the one sample of differences, testing a null median difference of zero.

 ## Comparing two or more than two medians

 To compare several medians (testing the null hypothesis that they are